 The lightweight racing upper keeps the interior ventilated and locks the foot down during speed runs and races.

-To be specific, the midsole is significantly thicker than before.
-The stack heights are nearly as tall as the Adios Pro – and that makes the new Boston a very comfortable Boston.
+It’s worth mentioning that the stack heights are nearly as tall as the Adios Pro – and that makes the Boston 11 a very comfortable tempo trainer.

-Just like the rest of the adizero line-up, the adios 6 is now equipped with an upgraded midsole that’s made partially of the Lightstrike Pro foam.
+Just like the rest of the adizero line-up, the adios 7 has an upgraded midsole that’s made partially of the Lightstrike Pro foam.
+It has the same chassis as the adios 6, so how it feels under the foot hasn’t changed at all.

-Even though the adios 6 excels at its role as a racing shoe, the 27 mm tall rear and 19 mm thick forefoot ensure sufficient comfort during high-cadence runs.
+Even though the adios 7 excels at its role as a racing shoe, the 27 mm tall rear and 19 mm thick forefoot ensure sufficient comfort during high-cadence runs.
+It’s like the new adios is the old adizero Boston.

 The upper keeps the insides comfortable through its lightweight and distraction-free design.
-The thin mesh shell is great at letting the air circulate, while a network of fused underlays keeps the foot secure during speedwork.
+The thin mesh shell has excellent ventilation, whereas the fused underlays secure the foot during speed runs.

-7) For high-mileage trail comfort: adidas Terrex Two Ultra
+7) Most comfortable for trail runs: adidas Terrex Two Ultra

-When a running shoe’s name has the word ‘Ultra’ in it, that usually means that the shoe being discussed offers a high level of mileage-friendly comfort.
+When a running shoe’s name has the word ‘Ultra’ in it, there’s a strong likelihood that the shoe in question has lots of mileage-friendly comfort.

 The Terrex Two Ultra doesn’t disappoint.
-Its full-length Boost foam midsole is 29 mm (rear) and 23 mm (front) tall, so there’s no dearth of ride comfort under the foot.
-A firmer EVA foam wedge wraps over the heel for stability on off-road terrain.
+Its full-length Boost foam midsole is 29 mm (rear) and 23 mm (front) tall, so there’s no dearth of ride comfort.
+A firmer EVA foam wedge wraps over the heel for off-road stability.

 This isn’t a trail shoe for technical terrain, but an uber-cushioned running shoe that’s like the Ultraboost – but for the trail.